Note: This article is part two of a series. Read part one here.

 China

 The People’s Republic of China under Xi Jinping seeks to supplant the United States as the world’s hegemonic power, and is the economic backbone of the alliance.
-Tactically, its goal is to break through the U.S. military alliance containment network in the First Island Chain and evict the U.S. military from the Indo-Pacific.
-In Taiwan, the Kuomintang opposition party’s obstruction of a special $40 billion defense stimulus in the KMT-controlled Legislative Yuan will inevitably assist any PLA attempt at forced absorption of the island, and it is uncertain whether the pro-independence Democratic Progressive Party will keep the presidency in the January 2028 election.
+Tactically, its goal is to break through the U.S. military alliance containment network in the first island chain and evict the U.S. military from the Indo-Pacific.

-For years, Xi has publicly drilled into the People’s Liberation Army and Chinese public a sense of urgency in preparing for war, invoking such while inspecting a PLA Rocket Force brigade in October 2024.
-A March 2023 CCP essay read, “In the face of wars that may be imposed on us, we must speak to enemies in a language they understand and use victory to win peace and respect.”
+For years, Xi has publicly drilled into the People’s Liberation Army and Chinese public a sense of urgency in preparing for war, invoking such while inspecting a PLA Rocket Force (PLARF) brigade in October 2024.
+A March 2023 essay suspected to have been authored by the Central Military Commission read, “In the face of wars that may be imposed on us, we must speak to enemies in a language they understand and use victory to win peace and respect.”

 Chinese military strategy centers around the concept of “national total war,” utilizing all of society to win a defined objective military conflict against a “strong enemy.”
 In 2015, the National Development and Reform Commission, the State Council’s macroeconomic planning organ, was given broad authority to mobilize society and national resources in support of PLA objectives; National Defense Mobilization Offices began opening in provinces nationwide from Tibet to Inner Mongolia starting in December 2022.
 According to U.S. intelligence and the American Enterprise Institute, Chinese annual defense spending was in the range of $700 billion in 2022, representing a rapid military buildup for war.
 China’s war effort will be directed from a vast underground complex southwest of Beijing at least 10 times larger than the Pentagon, due for operational status by 2027.

-Continuing, the PLA Air Force’s (PLAAF) aircraft are to be protected from drones and dumb munitions by over 3,000 hardened aircraft shelters.
+Continuing, the PLA Air Force’s (PLAAF) aircraft are to be protected from drones and missile blast effects by over 3,000 hardened aircraft shelters.
 Alongside asymmetric tactics such as those described in the Russia section, China will launch countervalue strikes against Taiwanese and allied territory.
-These attacks will focus on political targets and defense industrial infrastructure, as well as regional American and allied military assets, which are too concentrated in Okinawa and Guam.
+These attacks will focus on political targets and defense industrial infrastructure, such as Mitsubishi Heavy Industries’ Nagoya Guidance & Propulsion Systems Works where Japan’s Type 12 anti-ship missiles (AShMs) are assembled.
+Meanwhile, USINDOPACOM’s forces are too concentrated in Okinawa and Guam.
 China will use cyberweapons, aerial and underwater drones, and Dongfeng, Yingji, and Chang Jian series missiles.
-In sufficient numbers, these weapons can overwhelm the American Terminal High Altitude Area Defense, MIM-104 Patriot, Aegis Ballistic Missile Defense, and Short-Range Air Defense systems.
+In sufficient numbers, airborne projectiles can overwhelm the American Terminal High Altitude Area Defense, MIM-104 Patriot, Aegis Ballistic Missile Defense, and Short-Range Air Defense systems.

 Iran